paf31/purescript-behaviors/generated-docs/FRP/Event/Class.md

 ```

 Functions which an `Event` type should implement, so that
-`Behavior`s can be defined in terms of any such event type.
+`Behavior`s can be defined in terms of any such event type:

+- `fold`: combines incoming values using the specified function,
+starting with the specific initial value.
+- `mapMaybe`: discards incoming values which do not satisfy a predicate.
+- `sampleOn`: samples an event at the times when a second event fires.

 #### `folded`